-All properties within this area will be subject to the new targeted transport improvements rate.
+It is proposed that all properties within this area will be subject to the new targeted transport improvements rate.
 The proportion of costs allocated to this area will be determined by the relative benefit assessed as accruing to the area of benefit versus the balance of the ward.

-The wider CBD zone indicated above will fund 65% of the cost of the Queenstown Town Centre Masterplan.
+The proposed wider CBD zone indicated above will fund 65% of the cost of the Queenstown Town Centre Masterplan.
 The remaining 35% will be recovered from the wider Wakatipu ratepayer.